 To be recognized for employing a comprehensive plan for recruiting and admitting, orienting and advising, retaining, graduating, and placing students of its degree programs.

 Physical & Health Sciences Building – The Physical and Life Sciences Department is located in a recently renovated facility.
-Four science-ready lecture rooms are on the first floor with eight laboratories found on the second and third floors for the biological science, environmental technology, and the forensic science technology programs.
+Four science-ready lecture rooms are on the first floor with eight laboratories found on the second and third floors for the biological science, environmental technology, health science, and the forensic science technology programs.
 The laboratories are outfitted with state-of-the-art equipment and instrumentation, anatomic models, and the latest application software for teaching and learning as well as for independent study and research.
-The healthcare management, health information technology, and coding & reimbursement specialist curricula are completely online programs.